Free South Dakota Arrests, Criminal Records & Probation Search

 1. Fingerprint kits may be obtained by calling the ID section at (605)773-3331.

-3. Authorization form (consent form) must be filled out and signed.
+3. The authorization form (consent form) must be filled out and signed.

-4. The card must have a full set of prints as per SDCL § 23-5-12.9 This is to be done at a local law enforcement agency who may charge additional fees.
+4. The card must have a full set of prints as per SDCL § 23-5-12.9 This is to be done at a local law enforcement agency that may charge additional fees.

 5. Check or money order for $26.75 will need to be sent along with the fingerprint card and authorization form.
 Cash is not accepted.